vantage-sh/terraform-databricks-vantage-integration/README.md

 At a high level, the module will:

-1. Create a Service Principal at the account level
+1. Create a Service Principal
 2. Create OAuth credentials for the Service Principal
 3. Create a SQL Warehouse
 4. Assign the Service Principal permissions to use the SQL Warehouse